 Drawing details (possibly with a felt-tip pen).

-Motivating start of the lesson on the topic "Berries and Mushrooms"
+Motivating start to a lesson on “Berries and Mushrooms”

-An obligatory stage of a lesson in visual activity in the preparatory group is a motivating beginning.
-It creates an emotionally positive atmosphere, activates the figurative memory of pupils, expands children's knowledge of the surrounding reality, and sets them up for the subsequent creative process.
-As a motivating material at the beginning of a drawing lesson, the following are used:
+A mandatory stage of a visual arts lesson in a preparatory group is a motivating beginning.
+It creates an emotionally positive atmosphere, activates the pupils’ figurative memory, expands children’s knowledge about the surrounding reality, and sets them up for the subsequent creative process.
+The following are used as motivating material at the beginning of a drawing lesson:

 • Visual material: thematic posters, cards, illustrations in books, toys and figurines.